tyfeng1997/livekit-agent-backend/README.md

 - Ability for the agent to transfer to a human customer service representative

 Stay tuned for updates and more features!

+## Demo

+You can try a live demo here: [https://www.tyfeng.fyi/#demo](https://www.tyfeng.fyi/#demo).
+Click to chat with my web agent backend using voice.
+This demo is powered by the configuration in `web_worker.py`.

+If you are interested in calling and chatting with the voice agent by phone, please contact me and I will provide my agent's Twilio phone number.